hydralang/humboldt-doc/source/glossary.rst

        security layer implemented on top of an underlying network protocol, that presents to the application the appearance of a never ending stream of data.

+   time to live
+   TTL
+       A limit to the number of hops a frame may traverse.
+Typically, this is a field in the protocol frame that is decremented prior to forwarding the frame; if the field is decremented to 0, the frame is not forwarded.

    unicast
        A transport protocol characterized by messages traveling from